1989 Montréal Expos

 On August 2nd, the Expos were at 63-44.
 They had the best record in the National League, and they were up by three games.
 Within one week, the Expos were swept consecutively by the New York Mets, and then again by the Chicago Cubs, who took over first place, and they were set three games back.
-Even though the Expos managed to stay within reach of first place until early September, they could not get their game back to what it was in July, and another sweep, again at Wrigley Field, nailed their destiny and open the way to the Cubs first pennant since 1984.
+Even though they managed to stay within reach of first place until early September, they could not get their game back to what it was in July, and another sweep, again at Wrigley Field, nailed their destiny and opened the way for the Cubs' first division title since 1984.
 Indeed, the collapse was so severe that the Expos finished the year at exactly .500.